SerenaTetart/NLP_Classification/README.md

 </p>

 Using LSTM we have:
-* 83.27% accuracy for normal data
+* 91.18% accuracy for normal data
-* 46.52% accuracy for toxic data
+* 34.59% accuracy for severe toxic data
-* 64.29% accuracy for obscene data
+* 48.65% accuracy for obscene data
-* 61.75% accuracy for insults
+* 46.97% accuracy for insults

+For a total of 76.78% Accuracy.

 This is a great improvement from Naive Bayes.